yegor256/blog/_posts/2017/jun/2017-06-06-gluten-free-management.md

 [Holacracy]({% pst 2016/feb/2016-02-18-holacracy-autocracy %})
 is quickly replacing military-style management hierarchies, which proved to be depressing and hurtful to human feelings.
-Modern managers don't even like to be called "managers".
+Modern managers don't even like to be called "managers."
 Instead, they [demand](https://www.forbes.com/sites/joshlinkner/2014/12/04/the-21-most-creative-job-titles/#2b863a112933) we call them ambassadors, curators, cheerleaders, and catalysts.
 You must be very creative in hiding your actual